 We regularly use interpreters and work with an organisation that has an extensive list of languages available.
 They have quick access to a pool of interpreters, covering all major languages.Many of the interpreters have experienced migration themselves and can provide an accurate, culturally-sensitive and sympathetic service.

 Yes, we are fully accessible.
 Please let us know beforehand if you have any accessibility concerns to enable us to make any necessary arrangements.

 Absolutely.
-We are always looking for volunteers to support us in the work we do.
-Please contact us on email@example.com with your interest, skills and availability and we will get in touch.
+We are always looking for volunteer solicitors to support us in the work we do.
+Our insurance does require that all volunteers must be qualified solicitors.
+If you are interested please contact us on email@example.com with your area of expertise we will get in touch.